'The Last of Us' finale comes down to a hard choice that's really no choice at all - Local News 8

 If the series “Heroes” popularized the line, “Save the cheerleader, save the world,” “The Last of Us” turned that on its head, wrenchingly so, by demanding the death of a teen, Ellie (Bella Ramsey), in order to achieve the same hoped-for effect.

-Having lost his daughter at the outbreak of the apocalypse, Joel (Pedro Pascal) was hardened and bitter when originally tasked with escorting Ellie across the country, where her immunity to the virus might provide hope for humanity.
+Having lost his daughter at the outbreak of the apocalypse, Joel (Pedro Pascal) was hardened and bitter when originally tasked with escorting Ellie across the country, where her immunity to the fungus-triggered infection might provide hope for humanity.

 The two gradually bonded, however, in the course of their (very eventful) travels, and when he called her “baby girl” when they were reunited at the end of episode eight, there was a tenderness that indicated just how far the relationship had come.